frank26080115/alpha-fairy/Full-Features-Guide.md

 https://user-images.githubusercontent.com/1427911/187118098-8fa0dbad-dda0-40ed-ad42-8bafc61e2450.mp4

-The camera must be placed in movable spot autofocus mode.
+The camera must be:

+ * placed in movable spot autofocus mode
+ * not using MF
+ * the option "AF with shutter" must be turned ON (through the camera's menu system)

 ## Shutter Speed Step